How to Apply for Deputy Sheriff:

 - Communicating effectively, both orally and in writing;

 - Operating a motor vehicle safely during pursuit and routine driving;

 - Performing work which requires good physical condition and physical strength;

-- Performing defensive tactics which require quick reflexes, agility, coordination, and strength;
+- Performing defensive tactics which require quick reflexes, agility, and coordination;

 - Understanding and following written and oral instructions;

 - Establishing and maintaining effective working relationships with the public, department members, and others;